Supply Chain · Abbotsford

 Exactly what you get

 A supply chain connected end to end: field yield feeding the packline, cold-chain integrity tracked from cooler to the U.S. border, automated customs and CFIA documentation, and delivery-window planning that respects perishability and a retailer's receiving schedule, with exception alerts before a delay or breach costs a shipment.
 You get the source and the docs.
-This build leans on your inventory management software and warehouse management system for stock truth, draws field data from your ERP (Enterprise Resource Planning), and surfaces its health through a business intelligence dashboard.
+This build leans on your inventory management software and warehouse management system for stock truth, draws field data from your ERP (Enterprise Resource Planning), and surfaces its health through a business intelligence (BI) dashboard.

 How to choose a developer in Abbotsford